gandro/micropython-m5stickc-plus/README.md

 ```

 Some of the modules in this repository make use of [`micropython.const`](const)
-to optimize memory-usage when deployed in [pre-compiled bytecode](mpy) form.
+to optimize memory usage when deployed in [pre-compiled bytecode](mpy) form.

 [const]: http://docs.micropython.org/en/latest/library/micropython.html#micropython.const
 [mpy]: http://docs.micropython.org/en/latest/reference/mpyfiles.html